-Over the Arabian Sea, the wind composite increases by about 10ms-1 during the intraseasonal event (Fig.5).
-This is consistent with the average seasonal evolution of the wind relative to the AROD (Fig.3b) and this shows that the considered intraseasonal events indeed correspond to the setting up of the low-level monsoon jet.
+Over the Arabian Sea, the wind composite increases by about 10 m s-1 during the intraseasonal event (Fig. 5).
+This is consistent with the average seasonal evolution of the wind relative to the AROD (Fig. 3b), and this shows that the considered intraseasonal events indeed correspond to the setting up of the low-level monsoon jet.
 The SST is maximal during the convective development phase and then decreases continuously because of the low-level wind forcing.
-The next OLR maximum is attained 15 days after the minimum with an increase of more than 40Wm-2.
+The next OLR maximum is attained 15 days after the minimum with an increase of more than 40 W m^{-2} .
 This is remarkable since the composite of the 20 events (Table 1) is performed on the raw pentad mean signal.
-The resulting period of about 30 days is in good agreement with the average period of 33 days found considering the 68 strong events over this region (Table
+The resulting period of about 30 days is in good agreement with the average period of 33 days found, considering the 68 strong events over this region (Table 1).

-1).
 Over the Bay of Bengal, the OLR remains relatively small after the rainfall onset and the average convective break in the composite is of weaker amplitude.
 Here, the composite intraseasonal event also corresponds to the setting of the low-level jet and to a decrease of the SST.
-The amplitudes are however smaller compared to the Arabian Sea, in good agreement with the average seasonal evolution (Fig.3a and 3b).
-Over Northeast India, this convective break is hardly visible showing the more variable durations of this first convective intraseasonal event from one year to another.
-For some years the rainfall onset over India is rather followed by short time-scales fluctuations related to the synoptic variability than by a break at intraseasonal time scale (not shown).
-The strength of the wind is only weakly perturbed by the intraseasonal event (Fig.5).
+The amplitudes are, however, smaller compared to the Arabian Sea, in good agreement with the average seasonal evolution (Figs. 3a,b).
+Over northeast India, this convective break is hardly visible, showing the more variable durations of this first convective intraseasonal event from one year to another.
+For some years, the rainfall onset over India is followed by short time-scale fluctuations related to the synoptic variability rather than by a break at the intraseasonal time scale (not shown).
+The strength of the wind is only weakly perturbed by the intraseasonal event (Fig. 5).